Wings Over North Georgia to be drive-in event

 Russell Regional Airport will be transformed to a giant drive-in style parking lot for the two-day event.
 There will be a limited number of tickets that must be purchased in advance.
 Tickets will not be sold onsite during show days.
 General airfield parking tickets will be sold for $130 per vehicle with a limited number of front row airfield parking tickets for $300 per car.
 There will be no restrictions on the number of people admitted per car as long as there are as many installed seatbelts as passengers.

 Each car will be parked in order of arrival and assigned a 10’ x 20’ space for the vehicle with an adjacent 10’ x 20’ private space for tailgating.
-The single front row spots will have an additional 100 sq. ft. of space.
-Guests are allowed to bring their own chairs, tables, non-alcoholic beverages, and food.
+The single front row spots will have an additional 100 square feet of space.
+Guests are allowed to bring their own chairs, tables, non-alcoholic beverages and food.
 Beverages and food will also be available for sale on site.
 Portable restrooms will be stationed throughout the parking lots for easy access.

 The U.S.A.F.
 Thunderbirds will serve as the headlining and final performers on Saturday and Sunday in their six signature red, white and blue F-16 Falcons.